tlongren/jquery-sticky-alert/README.md

 #jquery-sticky-alert
 A minimal jQuery plugin to add a sticky alert bar to the top of your website.
 Inspired by [this pen on CodePen](http://codepen.io/thommybrowne/details/katou).
+A demo can be found running at [http://sticky.longren.io](http://sticky.longren.io), which is hosted on [GitHub Pages](https://pages.github.com/).

 ---